-EAL English prepares students from Year 7 for VCE EAL English.
+EAL prepares students from Year 7 for VCE EAL.
 This subject provides individualised support and extension activities are incorporated into every lesson.

-Description of the Assessment: Within this subject students will participate in a wide range of assessment activities connected to the areas of study.
+Within this subject students will participate in a wide range of assessment activities connected to the areas of study.
 These activities will include a mix of verbal assessments such as speeches, presentations and participation in group activities.
 Assessments will also include a mix of written assessments such as text analyses, persuasive pieces and narrative writing.

-Contact Person: Megan Dixon and Sarah Pollard
+Contact Person: Megan Dixon